 The town of Land O' Lakes is a decent size, but despite this, it doesn't have a viable public transit system that people can use to get to work.

-The citizens of Land O' Lakes are very well educated compared to the average community in the nation: 34.98% of adults in Land O' Lakes have a bachelor's degree or even advanced degree.
+The population of Land O' Lakes is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.98% of adults in Land O' Lakes have a bachelor's degree or even advanced degree.

 The per capita income in Land O' Lakes in 2010 was $33,511, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $134,044 for a family of four.
 However, Land O' Lakes contains both very wealthy and poor people as well.